Danville, Virginia: 20th century

 By the end of August, more than 600 protesters had been arrested in Danville on charges of inciting to violence, contempt, trespassing, disorderly conduct, assault, parading without a permit, and resisting arrest.
 Because of the large number of arrests on these charges, often the jails were overcrowded, and protesters were housed in detention facilities in other nearby jurisdictions.
 The demonstrations failed to achieve desegregation in Danville at that time.
 Town facilities remained segregated until after passage of the Civil Rights Act of 1964.
-African-American residents were mostly unable to register and vote until after the federal government enforced their constitutional rights under the Voting Rights Act of 1965.
+African American residents were mostly unable to register and vote until after the federal government enforced their constitutional rights under the Voting Rights Act of 1965.

 Since the late 20th century, the textile industry has moved to offshore, cheaper labor markets.
 The Dan River mill has closed and many of its buildings have been torn down, with the bricks sold for other uses.
 "The White Mill" of the Dan Mill complex, considered historically and architecturally significant, is being renovated in the early 21st century as an apartment complex.

 In the late 20th century, the restructuring of the tobacco, textile, and railroad industries all had an adverse effect, resulting in the loss of many jobs in Danville.
 The decline in passenger traffic caused the Danville railroad station to fall into disuse.
 It was listed on the National Register of Historic Places in 1995, and has been renovated by a combination of public and private funding.
-Today part of the station devoted to the first satellite facility of the Science Museum of Virginia.
-Related spaces have been developed for a park with amphitheater, a community meeting and recreation facility, and the Danville Farmer's Market.
-The city used ISTEA funds in association with the Virginia Department of Transportation, and partnered also with Amtrak, Pepsi-Cola, and other private sources.
+Today part of the station is devoted to the first satellite facility of the Science Museum of Virginia.

 The station renovations were completed in 1996.
 This project spurred investment in other warehouse properties, "which have been redeveloped into offices, commercial spaces, apartments, lofts, and restaurants.
 The approximately $4 million of federal grant money initiated the redevelopment and leveraged additional funds from public and private sources."

+Related spaces were developed for a park with amphitheater, a community meeting and recreation facility, and the Danville Farmer's Market.
+The city used ISTEA funds in association with the Virginia Department of Transportation, and partnered also with Amtrak, Pepsi-Cola, and other private sources.